tsprlng/useful-pgp-agent/tools/README.md

 User PIN successfully is not possible anymore.
 The purpose of this is to prevent attackers from trying all possible PINs (e.g. after stealing a card).

-To be able to use the card again, the user PIN must be "reset".
+To be able to use the card again, the User PIN must be "reset".

-A user PIN reset can be performed by presenting the Admin PIN.
+A User PIN reset can be performed by presenting the Admin PIN.

 #### The resetting code